Ruiruiz30/Metaheuristic-Algorithm-Feature-Selection-Toolbox/README.md

 ```code
 FS = jfs('sma',feat,label,opts);
 ```
+* `jfs` contains the names of all the algorithms available in the toolbox and points to the corresponding functions
+* You can specify which algorithms you want to run at the same time in `get_Algorithm`
+* You can specify the dataset you want to process in `get_Dataset`
+* With `A_get_one_data`, you can use one algorithm to perform Feature selection on multiple datasets and visualize data such as Accuracy, Feature size, etc.
+* Using `A_get_all_data`, you can run multiple algorithms simultaneously for feature selection on multiple datasets and compute Fitness, Accuracy, F-measure, Precision, etc., along with Friedman ranking
+* Using `A_Fitness_Wilcoxon`, you can perform the wilcoxon rank-sum test on multiple algorithms
+* The parameters in the code are commented

 ## Input
 * *`feat`*   : feature vector matrix ( Instance *x* Features )
 * *`label`*  : label matrix ( Instance *x* 1 )